Does Re-turn accept glass bottles?

 Use Re-turn for your plastic bottles and cans.
 Use GlassBag for all your glass bottles and jars.
 Together, they cover everything — no bottle bank trips needed.

 Collect glass bottles and jars at home.
-Your reusable GlassBag is delivered on your first collection.
+Your sturdy reusable GlassBag is delivered on your first collection.

 Put it out on collection day.
 We pick up, recycle and return your bag.